 In April 2018, the FDA changed their wording on guidelines & added resinous, and that's when more resin companies began leaning towards adding food safe wording in their marketing.
 The FDA 21CFR175.300 rating you'll sometimes see quoted, is the exact same exemption that all (100% solid system) epoxy resin companies share ... it just says resin is exempt.
 And again, this rating is not specific to one brand!

-In the end, all solid system epoxy resins we are using in our art, are non toxic when cured. once cured those chemicals have become inert.
+In the end, all 100% solid system epoxy resins we are using in our art, are no longer considered toxic when cured, because it has become inert.

 As artists, we should be thinking on behalf of our customers.
-If you are unsure, err on the side of caution.
+If you are unsure, or concerned, err on the side of caution.
 Ideally it would be considered proper and professional to attach care cards, for all items that customers would benefit knowing proper usage with, and how to clean.
 There are a few examples of care card information for a variety of resin art projects in a different care card blog post for your perusal.

-Dec/21 - Edited to add this very interesting note: I just learned that iCoat Epoxy Products, (who started in the epoxy industry 30 years ago), got started in the industry by making epoxy specifically designed as an FDA Food safe application for drinking water tank linings.
+Dec/21 - Edited to add this very interesting note: iCoat Epoxy Products, (who started in the epoxy industry 30 years ago), got started in the industry by making epoxy specifically designed as an FDA Food safe application for drinking water tank linings and water pipes.
 They also now make over 20 specialty epoxies for art and construction applications.
-We now carry several of the iCoat Epoxy resins at ArtWorks Resin Canada.

 Here is the link to the FDA Compliant information for those who would like to see the full document often referred to.